DIY laundry detergent

 I use a box grater like this one because it makes holding the grater safer and easy to grate.

 The grating of your soap can be hard if your soap is really cold.
 So I usually like to lightly heat it in the microwave to barely warm it up.
-The amount of heating time really depends on your microwave but I usually start at 10 seconds and I heat it on a piece of paper towel.
+The amount of heating time really depends on your microwave and size of the soap bar.
+It's a good idea to start at 10 seconds and heat the bar soap on a piece of paper towel.

-When heating the soap in the microwave, you only want it slightly warm so that it is easier to grate.
-If you get the soap to hot it can burn you so use caution.
+When heating the bar of soap in the microwave, you only want it slightly warm.
+This makes it easier to grate.
+If you get the soap too hot it can burn you so use caution.
 I sometimes will wrap a paper towel around the soap to protect my fingers.

-After grating, once the soap has cooled back down, you can break the pieces up even smaller just by using your fingers in the grated soap.
-The smaller the pieces the better your soap will mix.
+After grating, once the soap has cooled back down, you can break the pieces up even smaller.
+Just use your fingers to break up the grated soap.
+The smaller the pieces the better your soap will mix and dissolve.

 Adding Essential Oils